domrany64/cs588_fall/README.md

 Johnson Cr NB -> Foster NB -> Powell to I-205 NB -> Division NB -> Glisan to I-205 NB -> Columbia to I-205 NB
 ___________________________________________________________________________________________________________________________
 ```

+note that:
+1-The answer to q1 is not what it shoud be, the reason is that python times out when trying to connect to cassandra and run the query on a huge data set; hence, I ran this code on a smaller data set.
+The real answer is 6972!
+2-The answer to q3 is partial since the entire number of them is 288 lines!